vyshnavveeravalli/Stock-Market-AWS-Kafka-Real-Time-Data-Engineering-Project/README.md

 # Stock Market Kafka Real Time Data Engineering Project

 ## Introduction
-In this project, you will execute an End-To-End Data Engineering Project on Real-Time Stock Market Data using Kafka.
+Data Engineering Project on Real-Time Stock Market Data using Kafka.

 We are going to use different technologies such as Python, Amazon Web Services (AWS), Apache Kafka, Glue, Athena, and SQL.